mikoherman/weather-aggregator/README.md

 ![countrieslist](https://github.com/user-attachments/assets/e73803b9-b479-488a-9f77-0f79772051d3)
 2. Keeps prompting user until a valid input is received (number 1 - 6):<br><br>
 ![PromptMessage](https://github.com/user-attachments/assets/884aa59d-09fd-4928-b685-43683f528f77)
-3. Fetches countries list of a continent from RestCountries API or from cache if it's available.
+3. Fetches countries list of a continent from RestCountries API and caches it, or retrieves it from cache if it's available.
 4. For each country in the list makes a call to OpenWeather API for the weather data.
 5. Displays weather data to the console in a tabular format<br><br>
 ![ConsoleDisplay](https://github.com/user-attachments/assets/220a833c-ac37-4e58-a6bf-7c3ba8c1fc45)